AndroidTestBugReport/ReCDroid/README.md

    In this step, ReCDRoid will explore the app and try to reproduce bug based on the description of bug report.
    Please wait until it shows "matchcrash" and "execution time".
 It may run more than 1 hour for some difficult bugs.

-6. Run the result to show how to trigger the bug with "runCrash_`AppName`.sh ".
+6. Run the reproducing result to show how to trigger the bug with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh
 ```